deuskane/asylum-utils-generators/README.md

 ### RegTool Generator

 **Command**: `generators/regtool/regtool.py`
 Generates CSR (Configuration and Status Registers) modules, C header files, and markdown documentation from HJSON register specifications.
+The generator now uses a `Jinja2`-based flow and a `Makefile` to orchestrate file production.

 **Parameters**: